-With irregular shaped trees (e.g. leaning trees), the dripline is calculated by taking the greatest radial spread of the canopy from the truck in a full circle around the tree.
+With irregular shaped trees (e.g. leaning trees), the dripline is calculated by taking the greatest radial spread of the canopy from the trunk in a full circle around the tree.

 A resource consent is needed for any pruning, gardening or felling not listed above.

-The District Plan included rules relating to pruning and felling of trees on public land, including roads (street trees), parks and reserves, and other public open space.
+The District Plan includes rules relating to pruning and felling of trees on public land, including roads (street trees), parks and reserves, and other public open space.

 These trees are owned by Council and no work should be carried out without the appropriate permission.
 Please contact the Council if you have any questions about trees on public land, or report a problem.

-You can read the full set of rules relating to Significant Trees in Chapter 9 of the Christchurch District Plan.
+You can read the full set of rules relating to Significant Trees in Chapter 9 of the Christchurch District Plan(external link).